How to Price PPV on OnlyFans

 - Fetish/niche content: $25–50

-- Custom-adjacent (like a custom but sent to many): $35-75
+- Custom-adjacent (personalized but sent to multiple): $35–75

 - Premium/long-form (15+ min): $60–150

-Mass DM vs. Targeted PPV
+Mass DM vs. Targeted PPV: How the Math Differs

-This is one of the primary reasons creators working with agencies see 3-5x revenue increases.
-A trained chat team turning your content into revenue is worth far more than the commission they cost.
-See what an OnlyFans agency actually does to understand the full scope.
+This is the single biggest reason creators working with agencies see 3–5x revenue increases.
+The content is the same — the delivery system is what changes.
+See what a management agency actually does for the full picture.

 Frequently Asked Questions